Items we're not collecting and why

 Lids

-#1, #2, #5 Plastic drop them off to: The Sustainability Trust, 2 Forresters Lane, Te Aro.
-You need to pre-sort the lids into each number type.
+All plastic and metal lids can be dropped off to: The Sustainability Trust, 2 Forresters Lane, Te Aro.
+You need to keep plastic and metal lids separate.
 We don’t collect these as there is a charge for sending them to Australia for recycling.

 Pens

-Used – the free programme for recycling these has closed, and the alternative is costly, time consuming and involves flying them to Australia.
+Used – The free programme for recycling these has closed.
 Put them in the red general waste bins.

 Plastic bread tags